Daniel “Dynamite Dick” Clifton – A Wanted Man

 Upon joining the Doolin Gang, Clifton supplied the firepower to the gang and took part in the remainder of their robberies.
 In an 1893 gunfight with law enforcement at Ingalls, Oklahoma, he was wounded, but that didn’t stop the outlaw.
 On May 20, 1895, he, Bill Doolin, and Bill Dalton robbed a bank in Southwest City, Missouri, killing J.C.
 Seaborn before escaping.
 The following year, both Doolin and Clifton were behind bars in Guthrie, Oklahoma, but after gaining control over a prison guard, they made their escape, along with 13 other prisoners.

-Holing up at a farm outside of Newkirk, Oklahoma, he was trapped there on December 4, 1896, by U.S. Deputy Marshals George Lawson and Hess Bussey.
-As he tried to escape, he was shot down and killed.
+Holing up at a farm outside of Newkirk, Oklahoma, he was trapped there on December 4, 1896, by a posse, including U.S. Deputy Marshals.
+As he tried to escape, Deputy Marshal Alford Lund shot him down and killed him.
 Clifton was buried at the government’s expense in the town cemetery at Muskogee, Oklahoma.

 Also See: